Home / SMSFs / SMSF admin and compliance / SMSFs: What to do if you get a breach notification from the ATO

 SMSFs: What to do if you get a breach notification from the ATO

-If your auditor notifies your SMSF of a breach, you may be able to rectify it fairly easily.
-However, if you receive an ATO notification of a breach by your SMSF it’s important you know what to do, and take action quickly.
+If your auditor notifies your SMSF of a breach, there’s no need to panic.
+You may be able to rectify the issue fairly easily.
+However, if you receive an ATO notification of a breach by your SMSF, it’s important you know what to do and to act promptly.

 About the author